-The full-time, 11-month Master of Science in Analytics program immerses students in the skills necessary to become effective analytics professionals, including: quantitative tools, applications and reasoning, critical thinking and presentation/communication skills.
+The full-time, 1-year Master of Science in Analytics program immerses students in the skills necessary to become effective analytics professionals, including: quantitative tools, applications and reasoning, critical thinking and presentation/communication skills.
 This program places heavy emphasis on student application of knowledge and skills through a two-semester practicum where students work in teams to complete an industry or government sponsored real-world analytic problem.
 In addition, the program emphasizes student professional development with respect to written and oral communication, leadership, and career development.
 Students specialize in a domain of interest by choosing a “cluster” made up of two courses in a specific area of study.
 Currently the program offers business, health, and sports clusters.
 For more information, view the MS Analytics program flyer.

 Applicants are expected to hold a Bachelor’s degree as verified by official transcripts with a minimum GPA of 3.0 from an accredited undergraduate/graduate degree institution(s), at least one statistics course, three letters of recommendations, current CV, Completion of the four essay questions, and an interview with an Analytics Program faculty.

 DATA 800 - Introduction to Applied Analytic Statistics